NavyaG-lab/Tech-writer/how-tos/itaipu/migrate-sparkop-to-subproject.md

 complain that it now doesn't contain only sparkOps anymore but also a bundleop.
 Make it happy again.
 [Example PR: Remove old op from old structure](https://github.com/nubank/itaipu/pull/21499/files#diff-20c1a8d741f0e436ff150c24c76d19bc2c05d566a02a523cd0d7337fb38a4413)

-### Sanity checks: How do i know everything worked?
+### Sanity checks: How do i know everything worked

 Here is a list of things to do/check: